Table of Contents

 6 Glycol Dehydration

-The procedure of produced gas dehydration is achieved in two steps.
-Firstly, gas is dehydrated, and vapours or free water is eliminated via a chemical reaction that takes place in the absorber of the dehydration package.
-The second step is the treatment of water-rich glycol to make it lean glycol to be used in the next cycle.
+The procedure for producing gas dehydration is achieved in two steps.
+Firstly, gas is dehydrated, and vapours or free water are eliminated via a chemical reaction in the dehydration package’s absorber.
+The second step is the treatment of water-rich glycol to make it lean glycol for use in the next cycle.
 Before we begin, let’s talk about the major components of the glycol dehydration unit.

 6.1 Components of Glycol Gas Dehydration Unit